 Staff working for organisations covered by the NDB scheme are also liable for failing to report data breaches likely to cause ‘serious harm’, with organisations and individuals facing the prospect of heavy fines for failing to comply.

-What breaches need to be reported?
+What types of Data Breaches need to be reported?

 The NDB scheme uses the phrase ‘eligible data breaches’ to specify that not all breaches require reporting.